 The current type of liability would be the teacher and student versus other third parties in the area at the time.
 (Maybe a mom jogging with a baby stroller, the mailman, old guy walking his dog, etc.)

 The more subtle and dangerous type of liability is the lingering residual type of liability that happens when you train many students.
 If you train 100 students, that is 100 reasons flying around to get you sued.
 If one of them crashes into someone, you could get brought into a lawsuit as a defendant under the idea that you provided negligent instruction to the student.
-Hopefully you will have an insurance policy that will cover this.
-This is why myself, and other flight instructors, stop instructing all together because we don’t want to have this lingering liability.
+Hopefully, you will have an insurance policy that will cover this.
+This is why myself, and other flight instructors, stop instructing altogether because we don’t want to have this lingering liability.

 You should also document the living daylights out of all the training you give to students.
 This will come in handy later on if there is a lawsuit.
 I created a drone operator’s logbook which will be helpful for documenting training.
 Yes, it is a paper logbook which means you WON’T have battery, connectivity, firmware, IOS version, etc. problems.

 This is an evolving area of the law.
 On top of that, it is confusing.
 If you are setting up a program or currently are running one, you might want to consider working with an aviation attorney to help you navigate this area safely.
 Additionally, you might need waivers and/or authorizations for some of your operations.
-If you are needing help, contact me so we can get your program off the ground and soaring to new heights of success by integrating drones to save time, money, and lives.
+If you are needing help, contact me so we can get your program off the ground and soar to new heights of success by integrating drones to save time, money, and lives.

 U.S Const. art.
 I, § 8; see also 49 U.S.C. § 40103 (a)(1)(“The United States Government has exclusive sovereignty of airspace of the United States.”).